 Allegations of rape and sexual assault are almost the only area of English law where a prosecution can take place in the absence of any physical evidence.
 The testimony of an accuser may be all that is required to secure conviction.
 If you’ve been involved with someone who’s a good actor before the police, then brace yourself.
-This situation is responsible for many thousands of false allegations of a sexual nature.
+This situation is responsible for many false allegations of a sexual nature.

 Looking after your mental health